 Office 365 Groups started as a feature in Exchange.
 Microsoft originally called them Unified Groups – kind of what you could see as simply glorified mailing lists.
-Their internal names in EXO PowerShell cmdlets, for example, still reflects this.
+Their internal names in EXO PowerShell cmdlets, for example, still reflect this.

 For more of the historical view on the groups, see, for example, this comprehensive article by IT Pro Today.
 Groups are nowadays so much more, but it’s useful to understand their background.

 Owing to their background, they require certain EXO functionality from the users.
 Typically, they don’t actually require a mailbox, however!
 Try assigning the user a license, and Unified Groups (APIs at least) should be available to them, even if they don’t have an actual mailbox (not in the cloud, anyway).

 After adding the license, it should work!
 At least it did for me.. :)

 - node build throwing “error:0308010C:digital envelope routines::unsupported”?
 Let’s fix it! - September 19, 2023